 How to prepare for the Advent Penance Service.

-As we’re in the Second Week of Advent, parishes throughout the Archdiocese of Cincinnati are having Advent Penance Services.
+As we’re in Advent, parishes throughout the Archdiocese of Cincinnati are having Advent Penance Services.
 Whether you’ve gone to confession recently or haven’t for many years, this is a great chance to Prepare for the Lord.

 The hour before you leave, take some time and prepare for the Sacrament of Reconciliation in silence.
 For a Examination of Conscience, click here